-Each LP/PP must create a separate bank account, to be used only for the payments related to the project.
+Each LP must create a separate bank account, to be used only for the payments related to the project.
+In exceptional cases the LP can use their own bank account opened for the purposes of other project, providing the necessary traceability and analytical accounting of the transactions.

 The bank account needed for the purposes of the project, opened by the Lead beneficiary has to be in Euro (the MA transfers funds to the Lead beneficiaries in Euro).
 The account used must provide the necessary traceability of the transactions.